Feb 5th, 2020

 To get ballpark figures of how much Long Term Care Insurance Costs, check out our Online Calculator.

-Federal Employees have access to a great Long Term Care program called the FLTCP 2.0.
-This plan is administered by John Hancock and provides a simple Long Term Care plan for Federal employees and their spouses.
+Federal Employees have access to a Long Term Care program called the FLTCP 2.0.
+This plan provides a simple Long Term Care plan for Federal employees and their spouses.
 These plans offer comparable coverage to what is available from a host of private insurers.
 Sometimes the Federal Long Term Care plan’s prices are better, often they are worse.